kamilkisiela/graphql-config/docs/author-extensions.md

 ## Consuming extension

-As a GraphQL tool author you want to load the config and register your extension in order to understand user's configuration.
+As a GraphQL tool author you will likely want to load the config and register your extension in order to understand user's configuration.

 ```typescript
 import {loadConfig} from 'graphql-config';